 At the most basic level, applying PEMFs is as simple as directing the applicator (mat, pad, pillow, or coil) towards the area that requires treatment.
 This is easy when you have an obvious health problem.
 If you have a broken bone, put the applicator as close to the break as possible.
 If you have a digestive problem, put the applicator over your belly.
-If you have a dental problem, treat the jaw.
+Similarly, if you have a dental problem, treat the jaw.

 If you are working with a whole-body system, then we often suggest you do at least one treatment per day on the whole-body mat.
 You can then do another treatment (either immediately after or later in the day or night) with the smaller pad, directing it towards a specific problem area of the body.

 If the goal is health maintenance, whole-body treatments are ideal.
 When you expose any portion of the body to a PEMF signal, you will affect many different processes – chemical, mechanical, electric, and magnetic.
 Exposing the entire body at once just simplifies these effects.